 Like the general public, the police have certain rules they need to obey.

-What is considered reasonable force in NSW depends on the severity of the suspected offence, and the level of violence involved if you resist arrest.
+What is considered reasonable force in NSW depends on all of the circumstances.

-If you believe that police have used more than reasonable force to arrest you, or that they continued to use force or were physically aggressive towards you after there was no need, you may be able to make an official complaint.
+If you believe that police have used more than reasonable force to arrest you, or that they continued to use force or were physically aggressive towards you after there was no need, you may be able to make a complaint to the Law Enforcement Conduct Commission (LECC).

 Unlawful use of force by police when arresting a suspect is classified as assault.